-SAPC will resume standard monitoring practices.
-However, SAPC will be incorporating the use of uploading documents to a Secure File Transport Protocol (SFTP) to ensure the secure and safe sharing of information.
-Providers will be given a minimum of two weeks to prepare documents and upload to the system to allow for Compliance staff to review.
-The use of file uploads is increasingly become the standard way of sharing documents among providers and oversight agencies, including DHCS.
-Providers must adhere to this process as mandated by the providers of their contract
+SAPC has resumed standard monitoring practices and has incorporated the use of uploading documents to a Secure File Transport Protocol (SFTP) to ensure the secure and safe sharing of information.
+Providers will be given a minimum of two (2) weeks to prepare documents and upload to the system to allow for Compliance staff to review.
+The use of file uploads has increasingly become the standard way of sharing documents among providers and oversight agencies, including DHCS.
+Providers must adhere to this process as mandated by the provisions of their SAPC contract(s).